SylviaZhang16/Deepfake-audit-study/README.md

 # Deepfake Audit Study

+Feel free to update your work within the platform folder

 ## Scraping Instructions

 This part contains tools for scraping post metrics from Reddit and Twitter.
 Follow the instructions below to set up and use the scrapers.